Based in Albury/Wodonga - providing support in person & via telehealth

 • Vaginismus, performance anxiety, or painful intercourse

-• Porn, escort, or sex addiction
+• Porn, or sex addiction

-• Divorce, separation, or infidelity
+• Coping with divorce, separation, or infidelity

-• Low self-esteem, sexual confidence, or depression
+• Low self-esteem, sexual confidence issues, or depression

-• Limited sexual knowledge or intimacy issues
+• Limited sexual knowledge or intimacy difficulties

-• Disability or body image issues
+• Disability or body image concerns

-• Consensual non-monogamy or open relationships
+• Concerns related to consensual non-monogamy or open relationships

-• LGBTQIA+ related concerns
+• LGBTQIA+ related questions and challenges

-• Addressing sexualized behaviours
+• Addressing sexualised behaviours

 Copyright © 2025 Sens8 Support Services - All Rights Reserved.